 If you recycle butter tubs, cottage cheese, and deli containers putting them through the dishwasher is likely to cause them to warp, or even melt.

 Handwashing is recommended for the best outcome.
-However, if you can’t be bothered (opting instead to throw them away instead of dealing with that extra chore), place them on the top rack of the dishwasher, only.
+However, if you can’t be bothered (opting instead to throw these containers out instead of dealing with that extra chore), place them on the top rack of the dishwasher, only.
 Then remove before the drying cycle so they can air dry.

 There are lots of brands of plastic containers with the new hinged snap-on lids.
 Snapware is one.
 Have you noticed that in time the lids stop snapping?
 Uh-huh … the dishwasher.
 If you want them to keep performing as well as they did when new, hand-wash only.
 Sorry.